PART 4: FLIGHT ATTENDANCE

 Anyway, she had a plane to catch.
 She’d consider things during the flight.
 Sparing a final glance towards the first teenager – had she moved in the last few minutes? – Elaine headed for the flight check-in desks.
 After all, if she missed this flight, she didn’t think she’d have much of a future to look forward to anyway.

 Carrie felt paralyzed.
 She started questioning the very existence of the last ten minutes, as the thoughts in her mind continued to try and bind together cohesively.
 Her mother was gone.
 She had blown it.
 But Frank had caught the rebound?
 Frank?!

 “I thought you didn’t want to get involved,” she finally managed to say.

 A couple people looked in her direction, and Carrie belatedly remembered that Frank had already walked out of the terminal.
 Feeling mildly embarrassed AGAIN (damn that Frank), she dashed out in pursuit.
 Over their drinks they’d agreed on a place in the parking lot to activate the time machine, and that’s where she found him.

 “I thought you didn’t want to get involved!”
 Carrie reiterated as she ran to where Frank was closing the device back up.

 “Okay, so maybe I was wondering about that too.”
 He frowned.
 “Was my improv really so bad?
-Granted, all I could think of was what you’d already suggested, but I think she bought it.”
+Granted, I was only going based on what you’d suggested, but I think she bought it.”